 - Your client has raised bruises.
 This may indicate an autoimmune disease and requires a physician referral.

 While most of the bruises resulting from massage pose no danger, there are times when a caregiver must be on alert.
-Even though pain and bruising is never wished upon anyone, the occasional ecchymosis resulting from a therapeutic massage is likely worth the benefits.
+Even though pain and bruising are never wished upon anyone, the occasional ecchymosis resulting from a therapeutic massage is likely worth the benefits.
 However, bodyworkers can prevent angst by discussing the possibility of bruising prior to treatment and by using a lighter touch on those more likely to bruise.
-In addition, massage therapists who are aware of when bruising is abnormal can safely guide their clients towards the care they might need.
+In addition, massage therapists who are aware of when bruising is abnormal can safely guide their clients toward the care they might need.